Reasonable Mitigation Obligations: Involves Duty to Avoid Unnecessary Losses or Damages | KLP Paralegal Services

 The Law

-The duty to mitigate was articulated well by the Supreme Court within the case of Southcott Estates Inc. v.
+The Supreme Court very well explained the duty to mitigate within the case of Southcott Estates Inc. v.
 Toronto Catholic District School Board[2012] 2 S.C.R.
-675, where it was said that:
+675, whereas the court said:

 [23] This Court in Asamera Oil Corp. v.
 Seal Oil & General Corp., 1978 CanLII 16 (SCC), [1979] 1 S.C.R.
 633, cited (at pp. 660-61) with approval the statement of Viscount Haldane L.C. in British Westinghouse Electric and Manufacturing Co. v.
 Underground Electric Railways Company of London, Ltd., [1912] A.C.
 673, at p.
 689: